cbialorucki/CSE310-SQL-Relational-Database/Sphinx-docs/markdown/index.md

 sphinx-quickstart on Sat Jan 22 22:06:43 2022.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. -->
-# Welcome to CSE310-SQL-Relational-Database’s documentation!
+# Welcome to the documentation for CSE310 SQL Relational Database!

 # Contents: